codelingo/lingo/README.md

 ## Write a Tenet

-Run `$ vi .lingo` and update .lingo to the following:
+Open .lingo in your editor of choice and change it to the following:

 ```yaml
 tenets: